chizo4/chizo4/README.md

     @staticmethod
     def get_motto() -> None:
         '''
-        Let's shuffle some motto.
+        Pick a random motto.
         '''
         mottos = [
-            'DISCIPLINE == FREEDOM',
+            '"Insanity is doing the same thing over and over again and expecting different results." ~ A. Einstein', '"DISCIPLINE == FREEDOM." ~ J. Willink',
-            'Insanity is doing the same thing over and over again and expecting different results', 'Never take criticism from someone you would not seek advice from' ]
+            '"A bad plan is better than no plan." ~ J.B.
+Peterson', '"Being consistently good is better than being occasionally great." ~ N. Bare', ]
         print(random.choice(mottos))

-    def greet(self: 'Chizo') -> None:
+    def greet(self) -> None:
         '''
-        Prepare some greetings for the visitor.
+        Say hi to the visitor.
         '''
-        print('Thanks for visiting the profile!
-Do NOT forget to star my projects ;)')
+        print("Thanks for visiting the profile!
+Don't forget to ⭐️ the projects and keep up the hard work! 🚀")

 if __name__ == '__main__':
     me = Chizo()